scientific-python/circleci-artifacts-redirector-action/README.md

 ## Contributing

 Make sure you have done `npm install` to get all dependencies and used `ncc build index.js` before committing and opening a PR.
+On Ubuntu you might need to `export NODE_OPTIONS=--openssl-legacy-provider` before the `ncc build` step.